Syn Sophia

 syn Sophia, Inc. (株式会社シンソフィア, Kabushiki Gaisha Shin Sofia), formerly AKI Corporation and The Man Breeze, is an independent video game development studio located in Kichijōji, Tokyo, Japan, founded on June 19, 1995.
 The company is best known for its popular wrestling games in the late 1990s and early-mid-2000s, starting with the release of Virtual Pro-Wrestling in 1996.
-The title was the first entry in the Virtual Pro Wrestling series.

 The company's take on World Championship Wrestling proved successful in the late 1990s with the release of several games, culminating in WCW/nWo Revenge for the Nintendo 64.
 As a result, the World Wrestling Federation ended their twelve-year relationship with Acclaim Entertainment and partnered with THQ/AKI in 1999.
 The relationship would continue AKI's reputation for quality wrestling games, which ended with the release of WWF No Mercy.

 History

 The company went public in 1998 and on April 1, 2007 was renamed syn Sophia, Inc. The first game developed under that name was Ganbaru Watashi no Kakei Diary for the Nintendo DS in 2007.
 However, they used their previous name in some of their future titles until 2008 with the release of Style Savvy for the Nintendo DS.
 Ready 2 Rumble: Revolution would be developed under the name AKI Corporation USA.